-The purpose of this document is not to define a limit for the adjacent channel attenuation, but to highlight methods of measurement, from which a suitable attenuation level may be defined.
+The purpose of this document is to define a methodology for the measurement of adjacent channel attenuation, from which a suitable attenuation level may be defined.

-So as to ensure no untoward bias to any silicon vendors, a Rhode and Schwarz VSG has been used to generate PN15 modulated waveform examples.
+So as to ensure no untoward bias to any silicon vendors, a Rhode and Schwarz SMIQ VSG has been used to generate PN15 modulated waveform examples.